 New Millennium Concepts, an American-based company established in 1998, makes Berkey water filter systems.

 Although their water filters aren’t NSF/ANSI-certified, they have a solid fan base and are incredibly popular worldwide.
-Campers, hikers, emergency/preppers, and outdoor adventurers use Berkey water systems and black filters to purify water in a wide range of environments.
+Campers, hikers, emergency/preppers, and outdoor adventurers use Berkey water systems and black filters to purify water in various environments.

 They make several models of water purifiers.